Synthetic Turf Installation: A Step-by-Step Guide

 The base is the unsung hero of every successful turf project.
 It provides stability, ensures proper drainage, and creates that perfectly smooth, natural-looking surface.
 A common mistake is cutting corners on this foundational step.
 Proper base preparation involves excavating about three to four inches of the existing soil and creating a slight, consistent slope of around 2% to guide water away from the surface.
 Skipping this or not compacting the new base material thoroughly can lead to dips, puddles, and an uneven lawn that only gets worse over time.
 Taking the time to build a solid foundation is the single best thing you can do to guarantee a lasting, professional result.
 For a complete breakdown, check out our installation guide.

-Overlooking Seam and Grain Direction
+Ignoring Seams and Grain Direction

 Have you ever seen an artificial lawn that just looks… off?
 The culprit is often mismatched seams and grain direction.
 Every piece of synthetic turf has a grain, a slight directional lean in the blades of grass.
 For a seamless, uniform appearance, every single piece of turf you lay must have its grain running in the same direction.
 Before you make a single cut, roll out your turf pieces and check that they are all aligned.
 Failing to do this will create a jarring, patchy look that’s impossible to fix once the turf is secured.
 Paying close attention to this detail is what separates an amateur job from a flawless, professional one that looks like a perfectly manicured natural lawn.